Enrollment FAQs

 The following shows the information for the various applications:

-CMS-855A and CMS-855B
+• CMS-855A and CMS-855B

 For initial enrollment and revalidation, the certification statement must be signed and dated (preferably in blue ink) by an authorized official.
 An authorized official is an appointed official to whom the organization has granted legal authority to enroll it in the Medicare program, make changes or updates to the organization's status, and commit the organization to fully abide by the statutes, regulations, and program instructions of the Medicare program.
+A delegated official may sign for changes of information.

-CMS-855I
+• CMS-855I

 The only person who may sign the CMS-855I is the individual practitioner, including solely-owned entities listed in section 4A.
 This applies to initial enrollments, changes of information, reactivations, etc. An individual practitioner may not delegate authority to any other person to sign the CMS-855I on his/her behalf.

-All CMS-855 applications
+• All CMS-855 applications

-If the application is not signed and dated appropriately, the application will be rejected.
+If the application is not signed and dated appropriately, the application will be developed.
 The application will need to be corrected and resubmitted.
 Any application resubmission must contain a brand new certification statement page containing a signature and date.
 The provider cannot simply add a signature to the original certification statement submitted.

 Access the Provider Enrollment Application Assistance Tool for more help in determining the appropriate enrollment form for submission.